-We have seen how to implement and, or and not using wine, but is that enough to perform interesting computations?
-In this subsection, we consider how simple logical functions can be combined to implement any logical function; in the following subsection, we see how this is enough to build basic arithmetic operations also.
+We can implement and, or and not using wine, but is that enough to perform interesting computations?
+In this subsection, we consider how simple logical functions can be combined to implement any logical function; in the following subsection, we see how basic arithmetic operations can be built from logical functions.